 Landings.
 Approximately 73 existing landings would be used for the thinning units.
 All are associated with tractor yarding.
 Cable yarding would use the road prism for "hot decking" of logs such that no additional landings are proposed for cable units.
+(Basically, hot decking occurs when the running surface of the road is not wide enough for both the cable yarder and the logs.
+The logs have to be moved out of the way so another load can be brought to the road, where trucks haul them away-this eliminates the need for landing construction because the road prism itself serves as the landing.)
 Total clearing for existing landings over the entire Assessment Area is estimated to cover 18 acres (0.25 acre per landing).
 Landing locations are mostly along existing roads and were used in previous harvest operations.
 Locations have been placed on the project GIS coverage and are shown in the Logging Systems Specialist Report contained in the project record.
 No landings are proposed in Riparian Reserves or other sensitive lands.